LostStrix/List-RC-EUR-No-scam-/README.md

 Site validated.
 All ordered in Europe.

-(UPDATE : 15/03/2023)
+♻️ (UPDATE : 15/03/2023)

+💬 For sites that ship to the USA, please report it on the Telegram group (at the bottom).
+Many requests for sites that will ship to the USA.

 ___________________________________________________________________________________________________________________